Some links on this page may be affiliate links. Learn more here.

 Content Marketing

-Content marketing is the creation and distribution of useful, educational, or informative content—blog posts, videos, guides, and resources—designed to help people before asking for anything in return.
+Content marketing is the creation and distribution of useful, educational, or informative content: blog posts, videos, guides, and resources, designed to help people before asking for anything in return.
+Most online businesses underestimate how long content marketing takes to compound.
+It’s a long-term investment, not a short-term traffic strategy, but it builds an asset that pays back over time in a way that paid channels don’t.

 For a deeper look at how educational content builds trust and drives growth over time, start with What Is Content Marketing?
 A Beginner’s Guide.